 Adjusted Score: 7785%

 Critics Consensus: Dream House is punishingly slow, stuffy, and way too obvious to be scary.

 Publisher Will Atenton (Daniel Craig) quits a lucrative job in New York to relocate his wife, Libby (Rachel Weisz), and...
 [More]

 Critics Consensus: The straightforward retelling of Kuki Gallman's life in Africa neither moves or entertains the viewer.

-"I Dreamed of Africa" is inspired by the true story of the indomitable Kuki Gallmann, a beautiful, inquisitive woman who...
+Inspired by the true story of indomitable Kuki Gallmann, the film tells of a beautiful and inquisitive woman who had...
 [More]

 Critics Consensus: Kings has good intentions, a talented cast, and the basis for an incredible fact-based story; unfortunately, they don't amount to much more than a missed opportunity.

 Millie is a hardworking, tough and protective Los Angeles single mother with an affection for homeless children.
 Her neighbor Obie...
 [More]